PhillipChaffee/ginger-labs-takehome/README.md

   - Yes.
 - Is there any upper limit on how many times a single URL can be submitted/processed?
   - Nope
-- Should I implement the job runner code?
 - What happens if a job is already running / in memory and is deleted?
 - How many requests/second will this service get?
 - Is this read or write oriented?
 Will more jobs be created or more resutls read?